Popular services

 The list of documents is long and may vary depending on the visa or permit you are applying for.

-You can find them in these government site links.
+You can find some Cyprus immigration rules in these government site links.

 Opening a bank account in any bank operating in Cyprus is possible.
 The Cyprus banking system is highly regulated and efficient, operating under the aegis of the European Central Bank.